 I may have actually found the real story behind the origins of Lost Ranch

-One participant in a discussion board had this to say: It was built by the Civilian Conservation Corps anywhere from 1930-1942 under President Roosevelt.
+One participant in a discussion board had this to say: It was built by the Civilian Conservation Corps between 1930-1942 under President Roosevelt.
 She backed up her claim with a link to an entry on the City of Phoenix official website.

 Read the full post: History of Civilian Conservation Corps (CCC) – South Mountain